 The GDPR is about the processing of personal data of EU citizens, called ‘data subjects’ in the regulation.

 Processing covers a vast reality of actions and includes storage, dissemination, changes and management of personal data.
+Personal data also covers a broad reality of criteria, definitions, exceptions, personal data identifiers, pseudonymized data and more as we’ll see.
 Moreover, and this tends to be overlooked, it goes for the processing of personal data, whether the processing occurs with automated means or not.
 In other words: manually dealling with personal data (carriers) is included too.

 In the second part of article 4 the GDPR defines processing as follows: